 Two mechanisms could explain the weaker and more negative correlations in the SRM: more wet regimes and/or a distinct relationship between evapotranspiration and precipitation.
 As already indicated in Section 2, wet regimes are much more widespread in the SRM than in the coarse-resolution model.
-But also the functional relationship between evapotranspiration and precipitation differs: for a given SMI, the correlation between evapotranspiration is weaker in the SRM where SMI is smaller than 0.9 (Fig. 3B).
-More strikingly (Fig. 3C), whereas precipitation linearly increases with evapotranspiration in the SRM.
+But also the functional relationship between evapotranspiration and precipitation differs: for a given SMI, the correlation between evapotranspiration and precipitation is weaker in the SRM where SMI is smaller than 0.9 (Fig. 3B).
+More strikingly (Fig. 3C), whereas precipitation linearly increases with evapotranspiration in the coarse-resolution model, there is no monotonic increase in the SRM.
 This suggests that evapotranspiration is not the main control of precipitation in the SRM, also evidenced by the fact that it can still rain by very small evapotranspiration amounts, in contrast to the coarse-resolution model.